craftcms/docs/docs/4.x/element-queries.md

 [Relational fields](./relations.md) also return element queries, which you can treat the same as step #1, above.
 :::

-Here’s what a this process looks like, in practice:
+Here’s what this process looks like, in practice:

 ::: code
 ```twig